Optimal Beamforming for Integrated Sensing and Communication Exploiting Prior Distribution Information: How Many Beams are Needed?: Abstract

 \section{Abstract}

-This paper studies a multi-target multi-user integrated sensing and communication (ISAC) system where a multi-antenna base station (BS) communicates with multiple single-antenna users in the downlink and senses the \emph{unknown} and \emph{random} angle information of multiple targets based on their reflected echo signals at the BS receiver as well as their \emph{prior probability information}.
+This paper studies a multi-target multi-user integrated sensing and communication (ISAC) system where a multi-antenna base station (BS) communicates with multiple single-antenna users in the downlink and senses the \emph{unknown} and \emph{random} angle information of multiple targets based on their reflected echo signals at the BS receiver as well as their \emph{prior distribution information}.
 We focus on a general transmit beamforming structure with both communication beams and \emph{dedicated sensing beams}, whose design is highly non-trivial as more sensing beams provide more flexibility in multi-target sensing, but introduce extra interference to multi-user communication.
-To resolve this trade-off, we first characterize the \emph{periodic posterior Cram\'er-Rao bound (PCRB)} as a lower bound of the mean-cyclic error (MCE) matrix in multi-target sensing, which is more accurate than the mean-squared error for sensing periodic parameters.
+This paper aims to unveil bounds on the minimum number of dedicated sensing beams needed to achieve the optimal trade-off between sensing and communication, and devise numerical algorithms that find optimal beamforming solutions with small numbers of sensing beams which yield low algorithmic and implementational complexity.
+To this end, we first characterize the sensing performance via deriving the \emph{periodic posterior Cram\'er-Rao bound (PCRB)} as a lower bound of the mean-cyclic error (MCE), which is more accurate than the conventional mean-squared error for sensing periodic parameters.
 Then, we optimize the beamforming to minimize the \emph{maximum periodic PCRB} among all targets to ensure fairness, subject to individual communication rate constraints at multiple users.
 Despite the non-convexity of this problem, we propose a general construction method for the \emph{optimal solution} by leveraging the semi-definite relaxation (SDR) technique, and derive a \emph{general bound} on the number of dedicated sensing beams needed.
-Moreover, we unveil the specific structures of the optimal solution in various practical cases, where \emph{tighter bounds} on the number of sensing beams needed are derived (e.g., we prove that \emph{no} or \emph{at most one} sensing beam is needed under stringent rate constraints or with homogeneous targets).
-Next, we study the beamforming optimization problem to minimize the \emph{sum periodic PCRB} among multiple targets subject to individual user rate constraints.
-By applying SDR, we propose both a general construction method for the \emph{optimal solution} as well as its specific structures which yield lower computational complexities.
-We derive both a general bound and various \emph{tighter bounds} on the number of sensing beams needed.
-Numerical results validate our analysis and effectiveness of our proposed beamforming designs.
+Moreover, we unveil the specific structures of the optimal solution in various practical cases, where \emph{tighter bounds} on the number of sensing beams needed are derived (e.g., we analytically prove that \emph{no} or \emph{at most one} sensing beam is needed under stringent rate constraints or with homogeneous targets) together with lower-complexity algorithms that find the optimal solution with small numbers of sensing beams.
+Next, we extend the above studies to the beamforming optimization problem for minimizing the \emph{sum periodic PCRB} among multiple targets subject to individual user rate constraints.
+Numerical results validate our derived theoretical bounds and the effectiveness of our proposed beamforming designs.